Skip to main content

 A man in a suit intently examines his laptop, showcasing a professional and focused demeanor.

-Anti-money laundering (AML) checks are a critical aspect of legal practice, especially for solicitors who handle client transactions that may be vulnerable to misuse by those seeking to launder illicit funds.
+Anti-money laundering (AML) checks are a fundamental part of modern legal practice, particularly for solicitors involved in client transactions that could be exploited for the movement of illicit funds.

 Legislative Compliance